realabdulkhaliq/Google-IT-Automation-with-Python/Troubleshooting-Debugging-Techniques/Module2/README.md

 Activity Monitor: Mac OS tool that shows what's using the most CPU, memory, energy, disk, or network

 Cache: This stores data in a form that's faster to access than its original form

+Executor: This is the process that's in charge of distributing the work among the different workers